 The most important thing about using credit cards in your budget has nothing to do with credit cards.

-In YNAB, you'll make spending decisions based on your categories.
-Is there enough money in your clothing category for the shirt you want?
+It's this: In YNAB, you'll make spending decisions based on your categories.
+Is there enough money in your Clothing category for the shirt you want?
 Great.
 That has nothing to do with payment method, but it's your rock, your anchor.

 So how are credit cards different?

 When you spend money on a credit card, you create a little bit of debt.
 You owe the money.
 Did you buy that shirt or a $0.35 pack of gum?
 Debt.

 The important thing is that you reserve the money to pay off that debt, and that is what your YNAB budget is designed to do.
-Here's how to get it done, using that gum (yes, silly) as an example:
+Let's walk through an example using the Groceries category.

-- When you add a credit card to YNAB, a Credit Card Payment category is automatically created.
-It'll get used in step 3 below.
+- When you add a credit card to YNAB, a Credit Card Payment category is automatically created. ✅

-Budget for your gum (using money you already have!) by assigning money to your Groceries category.
+- You'll budget for your groceries (using money you already have!) by assigning money to your Groceries category.
 Let's say you have $400 Available for the month.

 - When you use your credit card to buy those groceries (let's say you spent $70), enter a spending transaction in your credit card account.

-- Now, your money sits there in the credit card payment category.
+- Now, your money stays there in the Credit Card Payment category.
 Twiddling its thumbs.
 Waiting to make your payment.